jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ^ Here’s an example, using the UserViewModel from before.
 The User is the stateless core, and the UserViewModel is the stateful shell.

 ^ Although User is a struct, the view model can still update its `user` property by transforming the struct and keeping the new version.
-Any consumers that read the property before this point will still retain their version, avoiding scary action at a distance.
+Any consumers that read the property before this point will still have their version, avoiding scary action at a distance.

 ---